TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: Introduction

-In our earlier work~\cite{11101632}, we introduced a CC with a sensor fusion algorithm that outperformed the state-of-the-art CC approaches and classical TDoA methods under LoS conditions.
-While the results were promising, they were obtained in a simulated environment and relied on the assumptions of ToA availability and LoS propagation.
+In our earlier work~\cite{11101632}, we introduced a CC method with sensor fusion that outperformed state-of-the-art CC approaches and classical TDoA baselines under LoS conditions.
+However, the results were obtained in a simulated environment and relied on ToA availability and predominantly LoS propagation.
+The present work extends~\cite{11101632} toward a practical 5G UL-TDoA positioning setting.
+Specifically, we (i) replace ToA assumptions with a UL-TDoA formulation that does not require RAN-UE synchronization, (ii) incorporate known TRP locations to directly learn a global mapping in a common Cartesian coordinate system, (iii) introduce a lightweight CIR-peak-power-based masking mechanism to mitigate NLoS-induced distortions, and (iv) integrate short-interval displacement constraints to improve trajectory continuity in low-LoS measurements.

-The present work advances this approach by evaluating a new CC method.
-Specifically, we extend the CC with a sensor fusion framework to incorporate TDoA measurements, which can be obtained through tight synchronization among Radio Access Network (RAN) nodes without requiring precise RAN-UE synchronization.
-Furthermore, by leveraging the known positions of antennas, a.k.a.
-Transmission Reception Points (TRPs), we achieve global-scale predictions of UE locations within a common local Cartesian coordinate system.
-To address multipath effects, we exploit the empirical power distributions of CIR datasets to distinguish between LoS and NLoS conditions, and mask NLoS measurements during training and testing.
-Finally, by integrating synthetic displacement measurements into CC predictions, we enable smooth localization and tracking in mobile scenarios.

 The performance of the proposed CC is evaluated first by synthetic data from the Matlab Ray-Tracing environment, and secondly by a real-world positioning setup called "GEO-5G testbed" at EURECOM.
 For this, we deployed an O-RAN 5G network using OpenAirInterface (OAI) and tested our new CC model.
 We will discuss how hardware impairments and practical considerations in our testbed affect the position estimation and how we manage to solve them.
 Our CC predictions are compared with the Real-Time Kinematic (RTK) positioning, which is an enhanced solution to Global Positioning System (GPS)~\cite{Wang2020GPSBDSRtk}.
-The main contributions of this work are; \begin{itemize} \item A novel CC method that predicts UE's position in mixed LoS/NLoS conditions with 2-4 m accuracy, \item A practical approach by incorporating CIR, TDoA measurements, TRP locations, and displacement measurements to achieve a self-supervised and global-scale position estimation in mobile scenarios, \item Evaluating the performance in both simulation and real 5G O-RAN testbed, \item Publicly providing the 5G CIR dataset of the UE's trajectory as well as ground truth positions. \footnote{\url{https://ieee-dataport.org/documents/eurecom-5g-srs-dataset}} \end{itemize}
+The main contributions of this work are: \begin{itemize} \item A novel CC method that predicts UE's position in mixed LoS/NLoS conditions with 2-4 m accuracy, \item A practical approach by incorporating CIR, TDoA measurements, TRP locations, and displacement measurements to achieve a TDoA-based self-supervised and global-scale position estimation in mobile scenarios, \item Evaluating the performance in both simulation and real 5G O-RAN testbed, \item Publicly releasing the 5G CIR dataset of the UE's trajectory as well as ground truth positions. \footnote{\url{https://ieee-dataport.org/documents/eurecom-5g-srs-dataset}} \end{itemize}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:Related work} reviews the related work.
 Section~\ref{sec:sysmodel} introduces the system model.
 Section~\ref{sec:CCtdoa} presents the proposed CC approach based on TDoA knowledge and sensor fusion with NLoS mitigation.
 The evaluations and results are discussed in Section~\ref{sec:results}, and Section~\ref{sec:conclusion} concludes the paper and outlines directions for future work.